Pitbulls come in over 18 different colors and patterns.

 Merle genes cause random spots and patches of color on the pittie’s coat.
 It almost looks like paint splatter.

 Brindle dogs usually have a brown base coat with black striping across their backs.
 The striping is usually uniform and covers the entire coat.
-They will usually have a white strip going from their forehead to their noses and a solid white patch of hair on their chest and feet.
+They will usually have a white stripe going from their forehead to their noses and a solid white patch of hair on their chest and feet.

 On the other hand, the merle pattern stands out because of its splotchy look.
 It is a spotted pattern, not striped.
 Merle pit bulls can be gray, black, tan, brown, blue, white, or combinations of these colors.